History of the Jews in the United States: Restrictions on immigration

-American Jewish response to The Holocaust
+American Jewish community's response to The Holocaust

-During the World War II period the American Jewish community was bitterly and deeply divided, and was unable to form a common front.
-Most Eastern European Jews favored Zionism, which saw a return to their homeland as the only solution; this had the effect of diverting attention from the horrors in Nazi Germany.
-German Jews were alarmed at the Nazis but were disdainful of Zionism.
-Proponents of a Jewish state and Jewish army agitated, but many leaders were so fearful of an antisemitic backlash inside the U.S. that they demanded that all Jews keep a low public profile.
+During the World War II period, the American Jewish community was bitterly and deeply divided, and as a result, it was unable to form a common front.
+Most Eastern European Jews supported Zionism, which advocated a return to their ancestral homeland as the only solution to the Jewish question and the problem of antisemitism; this approach had the effect of diverting the American Jewish community's attention from the horrors which were occurring in Nazi Germany and German-occupied Europe.
+German Jews were alarmed by what the Nazis were doing to them but they were disdainful of Zionism.
+Proponents of the establishment of a Jewish state and the establishment of a Jewish army agitated, but many Jewish leaders were so fearful of an antisemitic backlash inside the U.S. that they demanded that all Jews keep a low public profile.
 One important development was the sudden conversion of most (but not all) Jewish leaders to Zionism late in the war.

-The Holocaust was largely ignored by American media as it was happening.
+The Holocaust was largely ignored by the American media while it was occurring.
 Why that was is illuminated by the anti-Zionist position taken by Arthur Hays Sulzberger, publisher of the New York Times, during World War II.
 Committed to classical Reform Judaism, which defined Judaism as a religious faith and not as a people, Sulzberger insisted that as an American he saw European Jews as part of a refugee problem, not separate from it.
 As publisher of the nation's most influential newspaper, The New York Times, he permitted only a handful of editorials during the war on the extermination of the Jews.
 He supported the anti-Zionist American Council for Judaism.
 Even after it became known that the Nazis had singled out the Jews for destruction, Sulzberger held that all refugees had suffered.
 He opposed the creation of Israel.
 In effect, he muted the enormous potential influence of the Times by keeping issues of concern regarding Jews off the editorial page and burying stories about Nazi atrocities against Jews in short items deep inside the paper.
 In time he grew increasingly out of step with the American Jewish community by his persistent refusal to recognize Jews as a people and despite obvious flaws in his view of American democracy.